folio-org/folio-application-generator/README.md

   </configuration>
 </plugin>
 ```
+#### moduleUrlsOnly mode

-To build application descriptor without module descriptors use the following configuration
+To build application descriptor without full module descriptors use the following configuration:
 ```xml
 <configuration>
     <moduleUrlsOnly>true</moduleUrlsOnly>
     ...
   </configuration>
 ```

-By setting `moduleUrlsOnly` to `true`, the generated application descriptor will include only the URLs of the modules, leaving the module descriptors empty.
+Or via command-line: `-DmoduleUrlsOnly=true`

+**Behavior:**
+- **Generate goals** (`generateFromJson`, `generateFromConfiguration`): Modules will include URLs pointing to their descriptors instead of embedding full descriptor content.
+The `moduleDescriptors` and `uiModuleDescriptors` arrays will be empty.
+- **Update goals** (`updateFromJson`, `updateFromTemplate`): Changed modules will include URLs, while unchanged modules retain their existing descriptors from the original application descriptor.
+This optimizes updates by not re-fetching descriptors for modules that haven't changed.

 #### Extending configuration with dedicated registries for BE and UI modules: